Tom Meighan: Career

-Media image
+Public image

-Meighan also offered more serious critiques of the effects of the Internet upon the music industry, and was one of a number of celebrities to criticize Simon Cowell's handling of Susan Boyle, stating, "It will torture her for the rest of life.
+Meighan has been a critic of the internet's effects on the music industry, and was one of a number of celebrities to criticise Simon Cowell's handling of Susan Boyle in 2009: "It will torture her for the rest of her life.
 She is not ready for it and she is not made for it.
 She is being manipulated.
 It's horrible."

 As of 2009, Meighan was making an attempt to tone down his controversial image.
-In an interview with the Daily Record, he said, "When we released the first album, it didn't help in interviews that we slagged everyone off.
-We were only messing about, we were having fun but everyone took it a little too seriously…We did it for effect but we were portrayed as monsters instead of just a bunch of lads in a band.
+He told the Daily Record, "When we released the first album, it didn't help in interviews that we slagged everyone off.
+We were only messing about, we were having fun but everyone took it a little too seriously.
+We did it for effect but we were portrayed as monsters instead of just a bunch of lads in a band.
 They got us so wrong.
 I don't regret anything we said but it was ridiculous."

 Meighan has supported numerous charities including Oxfam, UNICEF, and the Teenage Cancer Trust.
 In support of the latter, he assumed the role of Ace Face in The Who's 2011 benefit performance of Quadrophenia.

-Meighan's status as a fashion icon and well-known football fan led him to be chosen to unveil Umbro's England away football jersey in 2010, the first singer ever to do so.
+Meighan's status as a fashion icon and well-known football fan led him to be chosen to unveil Umbro's away football kit for England in 2010, the first singer ever to do so.
 He has also modelled for Gio-Goi and Deadly Sins.